Eman-Github/Document-Schema-Deployment/README.md

 5- Merge the pull request

-6- Check travis CI deployed successfully, the csv file is uppdated, the version is tagged (1.1.0) and new branch created automatically.
+6- Check travis CI deployed successfully, the csv file is updated, the version is tagged (1.1.0) and new branch created automatically.

 Steps to deploy a fixbug for release 1.1.0: